 The dream refund promise would be instant refunds, but many are a long way off this as 11% do not even advertise a refund promise in their return policy!
 22% advertise an uninspiring refund promise of 14 days plus.
 So the brands which begin to put more effort into decreasing this return to refund time will win back more points with disgruntled shoppers.

 This is the metric which overall needs less attention, as most brands have a decent route to their international return policy from their homepage consistently across mobile, desktop and tablet devices.
 The average number of moves is 3, but 10 brands did stand out for the wrong reasons with 5-6 moves.

 Get all these factors of the great returns race spot on, and you are on to a winning formula!
 Graham Best, CEO at ReBOUND tells us “we’ve seen the returns landscape shift fairly rapidly since developing our global returns solution and so 3 years down the track, returns is now a hot topic.”

-Download the Ultimate Guide to Management of Returns here or watch a video clip from Graham’s presentation at #NDC16 here:
+Download the Ultimate Guide to Management of Returns here or watch a video clip from Graham’s presentation at #NDC16 powered by Consignor here: